APB97/SimpleResxToJson/README.md

 ## Description

-Command-line tool that simply converts a `*.resx` file OR all `*.resx` files in a directory and its subdirectories into `*.json` equivalents and outputs them at desired location.
+Command-line tool that simply converts a `*.resx` file OR all `*.resx` files in a directory and optionally its subdirectories into `*.json` equivalents and outputs them at desired location.

 ## Usage